Eodomius/utilities/README.md

 # utilities
-Utils packages for Eodomius project
+Utils packages (in JavaScript) for Eodomius project